EGI-Federation/fedcloud-documentation/source/gpgpu.rst

 GPGPUs resources are available on selected providers of the EGI Cloud.
-These are available as specific **flavors** that when used to instantiate a Virtual Machine will make the hardware available for the user.
+These are available as specific **flavors** that when used to instantiate a Virtual Machine will make the hardware available to the user.

 The table below summarises the available options: